 I begin the semester with critical discussions of epistemologies and situated knowledge.
-We evaluate how anthropology and related disciplines have struggled to de-colonize the study of cultures and have been complicit in excluding and exoticizing particular peoples.
-I design courses that emphasize public writing, quantitative literacy, and composing solutions to social problems.
+We evaluate how anthropology and other disciplines have formed within the societies in which practitioners have been enculturated: as a result, though anthropologists value anti-colonial and anti-racist approaches to humans, the discipline has been complicit in exclusionary and marginalizing practices.
+I design courses that make the field's development transparent and which position anthropology as a case study in knowledge production.
+Student work and assessment emphasize public writing, quantitative literacy, and multimodal writing about enduring social problems and their interventions.
 Courses are organized by: (1) method and theory contextualized historically and politically, (2) case studies on urgent social concerns, (3) student research using the social scientist’s toolkit, and (4) public engagement with and dissemination of knowledge for different audiences.

 I believe in sharing course materials so please reach out for more syllabuses or activities/assignments than what's already here.